Lamar Jackson Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 - Jackson's 181 passing yards per game in seven matchups against the Browns are 46.5 fewer yards than his over/under in Sunday's game.

-- Jackson recorded one touchdown pass five times and multiple TDs three times against the Browns.
+- Jackson threw a touchdown pass five times and multiple TDS three times over three of those matchups against the Browns.

-- The 227.3 yards per game the Browns are giving up through the air makes them the NFL's seventh-ranked pass defense.

-- At 1.8 passing TDs allowed per game, the Browns defense is ranked 26th in the league.
+- With 22 passing TDs allowed this season, the Browns defense is ranked 26th in the league.

 Recent Performances

-- Last week against the Steelers, Jackson went 23-for-37 (62.2 percent) for 253 yards, while throwing one touchdown and one interception.
+- Last week against the Steelers, Jackson went 23-for-37 (62.2 percent) for 253 yards, while tossing one touchdown and one interception.

-- Jackson tacked on eight carries for 55 yards, averaging 6.9 yards per carry in the running game.
+- He also ran the ball eight times for 55 yards, averaging 6.9 yards per attempt on the ground.

-- Jackson has put up 418 passing yards (139.3 ypg) on 43-of-69 with two touchdowns against five interceptions over his last three games.
+- Jackson has 418 passing yards (139.3 ypg), completing 62.3% of his passes and recording two touchdown passes and five interceptions over his last three games.

 - He's also rushed 25 times for 123 yards, averaging 41.0 yards per game.